damyanpetev/angular-connect-2025/slides.md

 ## Problem

 - We have a large Angular component library. <!-- .element class="fragment" -->
-- We want to deliver the same components to other frameworks (React, Vue, Blazor). <!-- .element class="fragment" -->
+- We want to deliver the same components to other frameworks (React, Vue, Blazor, etc.). <!-- .element class="fragment" -->

 ---